 - and field sales personnel based in territories close to their customers.

-Both telephone sales and field sales personnel are supported by sales representatives, who are primarily responsible for generating qualified sales leads.
+Both telephone sales and field sales personnel are supported by sales representatives primarily responsible for generating qualified sales leads.

 Referral and Indirect Sales